g-pechorin/pure-gen/fud14.pure-gen.sbt/TUTORIAL.md

 entry :: Effect (SF Unit Unit)
 ```

-When you "run" the system again, you'll get a different error saying `The type declaration for entry should be followed by its definition` along with the previous `no index.js` error.
+When you "check" the system again, you'll get a different error saying `The type declaration for entry should be followed by its definition`.
 PureScript needs a function body to follow the type, so, we need to *create a function* that *returns an effect* of *creating a signal-function* value.

 ```purescript